LiLabAtVT/I2GDS2025/Group5/README.md

 ![Flowchart diagram of the pipeline for peer review](G5_Pipeline_Diagram.drawio.png "Pipeline Flowchart")

 ### Important note for using scripts
+All scripts are found in the scripts folder of GitHub.
 Make sure that when using any bash scripts from this page that you update the slurm instructions at the top to use your own ARC allocation and email for notifications!

 ## 00. Test Dataset